tiangolo/sandbox/docs/en/docs/tutorial/first-steps.md

 Woohoooooo!
 FastAPI! 🚀
 With previews and everything. 😎

 Checking comment author.
 Now for real.
+For real, for real.

 Copy that to a file `main.py`.